jump-dev/Convex.jl/docs/src/contributing.md

 Convex.jl thinks about conic form.
 To do this, start by reading [the Convex.jl paper](http://arxiv.org/pdf/1410.4821.pdf).
-You may find our [JuliaCon 2014 talk](https://www.youtube.com/watch?v=SoI0lEaUvTs&t=128s) helpful as well; you can find the ipython notebook presented in the talk [here](https://github.com/JuliaCon/presentations/tree/master/CVX).
+You may find our [JuliaCon 2014 talk](https://www.youtube.com/watch?v=SoI0lEaUvTs&t=128s) helpful as well; you can find the Jupyter notebook presented in the talk [here](https://github.com/JuliaCon/presentations/tree/master/CVX).

 Convex has been updated several times over the years however, so older information